 The key takeaway is that there is no right or wrong choice for how long your content should be.
 As long as you are producing strongly written content that answers questions for your intended audience then you will be in a great position to increase your organic rankings, as well as convert more people by standing out as an expert in your industry.

-Be sure to incorporate both long and short content pieces to give yourself a healthy mix of content.
-The more strongly written content you can publish, the more likely Google and search engines are to award you higher rankings.
+Be sure to incorporate both long and short content pieces to give yourself a healthy mix.
+The more strongly written content you can publish, the more likely Google and search engines are to reward you with higher rankings and improved SEO.